Excavation; application for a preliminary decision

 - Signatures are replaced by authentication using the "BayernID" user account.

 - The digital application is sent directly to the lower excavation authority.
-If the lower excavation authority is not itself a municipality, it carries out the participation of the municipality.
+If the lower excavation authority is not itself a municipality, it carries out the involvement of the municipality.

 A preliminary decision is primarily useful for clarifying individual problematic aspects of an excavation.